 Certain polymers in the ceramic coating helps protect the car’s paint from fading as a result of sun exposure.
 The nano-technology polymers also work on a molecular level to prevent chemical etching.

 Since ceramic coats are long lasting, you do not have to worry about waxing your car every other week, just to restore the shiny look.
 In fact, wax shouldn’t be applied to a ceramic coated car as there is no need for it.
 After every wash, your car looks newly waxed by itself.

-Over the last few years, costs of Denver Ceramic car coating have gone down to affordable levels, which means you can now get your car anywhere in the range of $500 to $3,000 depending upon the time, effort, product and the vehicle.
-Waxing repeatedly will drain more cash than a one time ceramic coating, that’ll last for a couple of years owing to its high level of durability.
+Over the last few years, the costs of Denver Ceramic car coating have gone down to affordable levels, which means you can now get your car anywhere in the range of $500 to $3,000 depending upon the time, effort, product, and vehicle.
+Waxing repeatedly will drain more cash than a one-time ceramic coating, that’ll last for a couple of years owing to its high level of durability.

 In terms of money, ceramic coating is again a viable option than waxing, which is the conventional choice.
 While a typical car wax or sealant costs much less than ceramic, they also do not provide protection for prolonged periods of time as compared to ceramic coating.

 A car wax usually does not remain effective for more than six weeks.
 Even a professionally done wax with high-quality sealants and intensive preparation does not last more than six months at most.
 On the other hand, a properly done professional ceramic coating lasts from 2 to even 5 years, provided owners have taken good care of their cars.

 Taking the existing prices of waxing and ceramic coating in Denver, Colorado, we can observe the difference.
 A typical wax job done by a professional will cost you about $100 to $150, depending on your car and the auto work company you visit.
 On the other hand, the trained professionals charge between $500 to $2000.
 Sounds too much?
 It is but isn’t.
 Let us explain why.